 The network is also ready for its addition of “Thursday Night Football,” whose pregame show will be FOX Sports’ first New York City-based live NFL studio show.

 “This year, we launched four of the Top 10 new shows on broadcast, which led to a very strong roster of young series returning for their sophomore seasons.
-That gives us tremendous momentum heading into the fall,” said Dana Walden and Gary Newman, Chairmen and CEOs, Fox Television Group.
+That gives us tremendous momentum heading into the fall,” Dana Walden and Gary Newman, Chairmen and CEOs, Fox Television Group, said.
 “With our increased investment in football, we’re going to use the powerful platform of the NFL to launch our new comedies.
 We’ll then take some big swings with dramas at midseason, which is a proven strategy for FOX.”

 Next season’s slate does not include these series, which either got the ax ahead of upfronts or had planned endings for 2017-18: “New Girl,” “The X-Files,” “Brooklyn Nine-Nine,” “The Mick,” “Last Man on Earth,” “Lucifer” and “The Exorcist.”